Movement for a Better Hungary (Jobbik)

 Jobbik quickly supplanted the Hungarian Justice and Life Party (Magyar Igazság és Élet Pártja, or MIÉP) as the main radical-nationalist party in Hungary.

-Jobbik has participated in all three National Assembly elections held in Hungary since its formation, in alliance with MIÉP in 2006 and independently in 2010 and 2014.
+Jobbik has participated in all four National Assembly elections held in Hungary since its formation—in alliance with MIÉP in 2006 and independently in 2010, 2014 and 2018.

-The MIÉP-Jobbik The Third Road (MIÉP-Jobbik a Harmadik Út) party alliance won just 2.2 percent of the vote in the 2006 general election, thus failing to surpass the five-percent voting threshold required for National Assembly representation.
-Jobbik won 16.7 percent of the vote in the 2010 general election and 20.3 percent of the vote in the 2014 general election.
+The MIÉP-Jobbik The Third Road (MIÉP-Jobbik a Harmadik Út) party alliance won just 2.2 percent of the vote in the 2006 National Assembly election, thus failing to surpass the five-percent voting threshold required for National Assembly representation.
+Jobbik won 16.7 percent of the vote in the 2010 National Assembly election, 20.3 percent of the vote in the 2014 National Assembly election and 19.1 percent of the vote in the 2018 National Assembly election.

-Jobbik currently commands 24 (12.1 percent) of the 199 seats in the National Assembly.
-Jobbik is thus the second-strongest opposition party in Hungary’s parliament behind the Hungarian Socialist Party, which holds 29 seats.
+Jobbik currently commands 22 of the 199 seats in the National Assembly.
+Jobbik is thus the strongest opposition party in Hungary’s parliament ahead of the Hungarian Socialist Party, which holds 15 seats.

-The Jobbik National Assembly caucus has been part of the opposition to the Fidesz–Christian Democratic People’s Party (KDNP) governing alliance throughout the 2010–2014 and 2014–2018 parliamentary cycles.
+The Jobbik National Assembly caucus has been part of the opposition to the Fidesz–Christian Democratic People’s Party (KDNP) governing alliance since the beginning of the 2010 parliamentary cycle.

-Three of Hungary’s 21 Members of the European Parliament are affiliated with Jobbik.
-These Jobbik-affiliated representatives are part of the small faction of mostly radical-nationalist Non-Inscrits who belong to no political group within European Parliament.
+One Member of the European Parliament (EP) is affiliated with Jobbik, while two others—Krisztina Morvai and Béla Kovács*—were elected to the EP as members of the party, though have since become independents.
+These currently or formerly Jobbik-affiliated representatives are part of the small faction of mostly radical-nationalist Non-Inscrits who belong to no political group within European Parliament.

 Jobbik the “People’s Party”